1926 Alabama Crimson Tide football team: Mississippi A&M

 Against Mississippi A&M, Alabama had seven interceptions en route to a 26–7 victory at the Meridian Fairgrounds.
 The Crimson Tide took a 7–0 lead in the first quarter behind a one-yard Red Barnes touchdown run.
 The Aggies responded in the second with a ten-yard J. H. Meeks touchdown pass to W. B. Ricks that tied the game 7–7 at halftime.

 Alabama then took a 14–7 lead in the third quarter behind a Hoyt Winslett touchdown pass to Archie Taylor.
 They then closed the game with a pair of touchdowns in the fourth quarter that made the final score 26–7.
 The first was scored by Barnes on a 90-yard interception return and by Melvin Vines on a second interception return.
-The victory brought Alabama's all-time record against Mississippi A&M to 11–4–2.

 The starting lineup was Winslett (left end), Pickhard (left tackle), Hagler (left guard), Pearce (center), Leslie Payne (right guard), Perry (right tackle), Enis (right end), Barnes (quarterback), T. Brown (left halfback), Caldwell (right halfback), Johnson (fullback).